Revised 11 October 2019

 - Complex route choices requiring constant detailed navigation and many decision points.

-- Make red courses as difficult as you can, check that they are fair and that the map is accurate and not ambiguous in complex areas.
+- Make hard courses as difficult as you can, check that they are fair and that the map is accurate and not ambiguous in complex areas.

 - Plan legs with complex route choices, many decision points and mandatory direction changes within building complexes etc.